awhitney42/YumYumDonut/README.md

 `2 onkgosub9,9,9,9:j=z*2+2:f=peek(v+30)and1:onf+1gosub9,8:f=peek(56320)and15`

-The first statement in this line uses the **ON** keyword in Commodore BASIC 2 provides a way to jump to various sepcified program locations, either as a GOTO or a GOSUB based on an indexed variable.
+The first statement in this line uses the **ON** keyword in Commodore BASIC V2 provides a way to jump to various sepcified program locations, either as a GOTO or a GOSUB based on an indexed variable.
 The ON keyword is used twice in this line and was a great way to save space in the control logic!

 The `on k gosub 9, 9, 9, 9` statement evaluates the value of **k**, and then performs a GOSUB to line 9 if the value of **k** is 1, 2, 3, or 4.
 If **k** is less than 1 or more than 4, then no jump will be taken.
-We will later see that **k** will be set based on the state of the joystick, and the subroutine at line 9 controls the sprite movement appropriately for given values of **k** as well as other variables **d** and **j**, whose values will be calcuated based on **k** prior to calling the subroutine.
+We will later see that **k** will be set based on the state of the joystick, and the subroutine at line 9 controls the sprite movement appropriately for given values of **k**.

-Then `j=z*2+2` sets a value of **j** to be a random floating point number between approximately 2.0001 and 3.9999.
+Then `j = z * 2 + 2` statement sets a value of **j** to be a random floating point number between approximately 2.0001 and 3.9999.
 You will see the use of **j** in just a bit.

-With the `f= peek(v + 30) and 1` statement, **v+30** is the memory location that indicates a sprite collision.
-The **f** variable is the result of a **PEEK** at the value in that location with a boolean **AND** operation with an operand of 1.
-Using an operand of 1 for this AND checks for any sprite collision with Sprite 0 (panda), where a resulting value of 1 indicates a collision with another sprite (the donut).
+With the `f = peek(v + 30) and 1` statement, **v+30** is the memory location that indicates a sprite collision.
+The **f** variable is the result of a **PEEK** at the value in that location with an **AND** operation with value of 1 as the second operand.
+Using an operand of 1 for this AND operation checks for any sprite collision with Sprite 0 (panda), where a resulting value of 1 indicates a collision with another sprite (the donut).

-The next statement `onf+1gosub9,8` will go to the subroutine at line 9 if the value of **f** is 0 or the subroutine at line 8 if the value is 1.
-In other words, if the sprites did not collide then GOSUB 9 will be performed, which will cause the donut to move at this point.
-If the sprites did collide, however, then GOSUB 8 will be performed.
-As you can probably guess, subroutine 8 contains the actions for handling when the panda successfully takes a bite of the donut!
+The next statement `on f + 1 gosub 9, 8` will GOSUB 9 if the value of **f** is 0 or GOSUB 8 if the value of **f** is 1.
+In other words, if there was no sprite collision, then GOSUB 9 will be performed and the donut to move.
+If there was a sprite collision, however, then GOSUB 8 will be performed.
+As you can probably guess subroutine 8 handles the action of taking a bite of the donut!

-The last statement `f=peek(56320)and15` sets the variable **f** to be the result of a PEEK in location **56320**, the address showing the current state of the joystick, with an AND operation using 15 as the second operand.
-The value of 15 for the second operand for AND produces the following results:
+The last statement `f = peek(56320) and 15` sets the variable **f** to be the result of a PEEK in location **56320** (the address showing the current state of the joystick) with an AND operation using 15 as the second operand.
+The value of 15 for the operand produces the following results:

 - 7 if the joystick is pushed right
 - 11 if the joystick is pushed left